 ⚘ If for any reason, one of your seedlings is not available, we will give you a full refund, paid in cash at the time you pick-up.
 If we can, we’ll also throw in a bonus!
 Thanks for understanding that these are living beings and things happen!

 ⚘ Lucretia of Milkweed will happily take back any plastic pots your seedlings were in.
 Please return them to Milkweed Farm, where there will be a labelled receptacle in front of the barn.

 ⚘ Never got an invoice?
 They often end up in the ‘spam’ folder, but let us know if you can’t find it there and we’ll send another.

 And some planting info…

-⚘ Most of the seedlings will be in Jiffypots, which can be planted right into your garden soil or planter.
-We recommend ripping off the top rim of the pot when planting, or at least burying the top edge below the soil line.
-Some of the plants’ roots are already making their way through the pots!
+⚘ Many of the seedlings will be in biodegradable Jiffypots, which we recommend ripping gently off your seedlings for planting.
 Plants in Jiffy pots can dry out easily, so keep this in mind while you harden off your plants.
-More on this next…

 Thanks and happy gardening!